Joyful woman sitting among Fall leaves

 The Top 10 Negative Self-Perceptions

-Are you guilty of the top ten negative perceptions?
+Are you guilty of these negative perceptions?

 1. I’m not good enough.